Confession seems to be the thing for me at the moment.

 It looks increasingly likely that many schools may eventually be shut down, (at least for a while) around the world.
 So I thought I might share a few things, about one matter about which I do know a little.
 (With the emphasis on a little)

-Don’t get me wrong, both my children fully participated in the schooling system – it is just that my asthmatic son was constantly sick.
+Don’t Get Me Wrong- The Pretenders both my children fully participated in the schooling system – it is just that my asthmatic son was constantly sick.
 So what with one thing and another, I had found myself at home taking care of him, an awful lot.
+(I also now suffer from asthma in Spring, triggered by hay fever.

 Back way before coronavirus, I used to get mad at people, who sent their children to school, when they knew were clearly unwell.
 (Yes I have got it wrong too but my emphasis is on the word knowingly. )